Is Naples safe to visit? A comprehensive safety guide

 Is Naples safe to travel alone

 Italy is ranked 23rd on the Bounce Women Travel Safety Index, but if you're a woman traveling solo in Naples take the same precautions as you would back home.
-As we mentioned earlier, be extra cautious with your beverage when out since there is a chance that your drink could get spiked.
-Other travel tips include avoiding dark and narrow streets at night, and if possible, trying to stick with a group.
-We completely understand wanting to visit a city alone, and in general, this Italian city is fine if you're careful and don't venture outside of the safe spaces in central Naples.
+Travel tips include avoiding dark and narrow streets at night, and if possible, trying to stick with a group.

 Safest neighborhoods in Naples